percona/training-aws/README.md

   * Leave off `-i` and the script will show you all available AMIs in this region.
   * Pick the AMI that has the most recent datetime

+* Percona-Training-MongoDB-20210107-AMI

+This is available in us-west-2 only by default.
+The ami is ami-0c2adaf7cfbf731ec

 ```
 $ ./start-instances.php -a ADD -r eu-west-1 -p TREK -c 6 -m db1
 You must set the AMI to use for the training instances.